 Q. What is the difference between a pediatric dentist and family dentist?

 A. Pediatric Dentists have several years of additional training specifically focused on the treatment needs of children.
-Dr. Galm is board certified and served as chief resident at The Children’s Hospital Pediatric Dental Program in Aurora during her training.
+Our dentists are board certified, and Dr. Galm even served as chief resident at The Children’s Hospital Pediatric Dental Program in Aurora during her training.

 Q. When should my kid visit the dentist for the first time because I’m worried they won’t sit still/might cry?

-A. Visit the dentist when the child has a few teeth.
-We love seeing kids for the first time at age 1 or 2.
-We know that kids this age are wiggly and that is okay!
-The dentist can check quickly for any problems, and review how best to care for teeth to avoid cavities.
+A. Visit the dentist when your child has eight teeth, or sooner if you have any questions or concerns!
+We know that kids this age are wiggly, and that is okay!
+The dentist will check your child's mouth, and we review lots of good information on how to best care for their teeth.

 Q. How do I brush my little ones’ teeth?
 They won’t let me brush them.